Battle of Chenab: Aftermath

-Following the battle, the Sikh chiefs including Charat Singh Sukerchakia, Hari Singh Bhangi and Jassa Singh Ramgarhia assembled at Amritsar during the festival of Holi.
+Following the battle, the Sikh chiefs, including Charat Singh Sukerchakia, Hari Singh Bhangi and Jassa Singh Ramgarhia assembled at Amritsar during the festival of Holi.
 Afterward, they advanced toward the Jhelum River, establishing outposts across the area and planning to extend their authority toward Potohar on the eastern side of the Indus River.
 Letters were dispatched to regional governors and zamindars, including Ghulam Shah Latti of Multan and Muhammad Sarbuland Khan, the Governor of Kashmir, demanding that revenues formerly paid to Ahmad Shah be remitted to the Sikhs.
 The correspondence warned that in the event of delay, armed action would follow.

 After celebrating Holi at Amritsar, Hari Singh Bhangi and Charat Singh advanced to Lahore and captured the city.
 Fighting broke out between their contingents, causing several hundred casualties before peace was arranged.
 Charat Singh's forces retained control of the city and reinstated Kabuli Mal as finance minister, who was ordered to collect large sums from the inhabitants.
 Soon afterward, Hari Singh Bhangi sent his son Jhanda Singh Bhangi southward to extend Sikh influence toward Multan.
 Sikh forces attacked Kiri Sultan Hayat Khan, seizing the Sadozai treasury valued at several million rupees and setting the complex ablaze.
 Members of the Sadozai household were killed or taken captive, and Afghan sources reported that women of Ahmad Shah's family were subjected to humiliation during the assault.

-Recognizing the deteriorating situation in Punjab, Ahmad Shah Durrani organized another expedition in the latter part of 1764 to recover his authority.
+Recognizing the deteriorating situation in Punjab, Ahmad Shah Durrani organized another expedition in late 1764 to recover his authority.
 As reported by Qazi Nur Muhammad, who travelled with the force, the Shah sought the support of Nasir Khan I Ahmadzai and framed the campaign as a Jihad against the Sikhs.
-This seventh invasion of India (1764–65) reached as far as Sirhind, but the Durrani troops were repeatedly checked in minor engagements.
-Sikh detachments followed the retreating Afghans toward the Indus River, leaving the two sides roughly equal in military strength and confirming the Sikh control over most of Punjab.
+This seventh invasion of India (1764–65) saw the Afghans cross through the Punjab, fighting numerous engagements with the Sikhs.
+After reaching Kunjpura by the end of February, the Afghans decided to withdraw due to the upcoming summer.
+Ahmad Shah Durrani accepted the submission of Ala Singh, the ruler of Patiala, and conferred the territory of Sirhind to him.

+The Sikhs attempted to harass Ahmad Shah during his withdrawal but per historian Hari Ram Gupta, Sikhs probably left from harassing in view of the Baisakhi festival, though not before Ahmad Shah had suffered heavy losses while fording the Chenab River when his army mistook the correct crossing point.
+Thousands were killed by drowning or being swept away by the river, a catastrophe so significant for the Durranis that it was said they had lost more men in the crossing than all their battles with the Sikhs.